Southern Preparatory Academy

-Southern Preparatory Academy is a private military school located in Camp Hill, Alabama for boys in grades 6-12.
-The Academy emphasizes academic achievement, leadership, and character development.
-It was formerly known as Lyman Ward Military Academy.
+Southern Preparatory Academy is a college preparatory day and boarding school, providing a structured, challenging environment with the aim of teaching students in three ways: academical, physical, and moral.
+Southern Prep is located in Camp Hill, Alabama, and educates students in grades 7-12.
+The day school is co-ed while the boarding is all-male.

 History

-Dr. Lyman Ward founded the Academy in 1898 as a non-profit, non-denominational, all-male institution for the rural youth of Alabama.
+Dr. Lyman Ward founded the academy in 1898 as a non-profit, non-denominational institution for the rural youth of Alabama.
 The school is located about 20 miles from Auburn.
 The original purpose was to provide a secondary education for those with the ability to learn, the willingness to work, and in turn better themselves.

 In 1901, the State of Alabama granted Ward a charter incorporating the school with the name, The Southern Industrial Institute, Inc.

-In 1948, Ward's passing led to the establishment of a military department.
+In 1948, Ward's death led to the establishment of a military department.
 The school then changed its name to Lyman Ward Military Academy in honor of its founder.
-At this time, the school also ended its elementary and co-ed programs.

-In 1966, the school became a member of the JROTC program and is currently assigned a retired officer and NCO by the Department of Army.
+In 1966, the school became a member of the JROTC program by the Department of the Army.

-In 1972, the school received its first accreditation from the Southern Association of Colleges and Schools, which it maintains to this day.
+In 1972, the school received its first accreditation from the Southern Association of Colleges and Schools, which it still has.

 In 2019, Lyman Ward Military Academy changed its name to Southern Preparatory Academy and remains a JROTC honor unit of distinction.
-The Academy is focused on college preparation and has added new programs to include drone certification and private pilot training and a flight simulator, scuba, and wielding.
+The academy is focused on college preparation and has added programs to include drone certification, private pilot training, a flight simulator and welding.
+In 2025, Southern Prep expanded and now offers both co-ed day student and all-boys boarding pathways.
+Day students, both male and female, have the option to participate in the school's JROTC program.